by J.A. Strawn

 “I couldn’t tell you, my dear.
 It cannot be stopped.”

 “I think he’s a murderer.
-Marcy, I think he killed Mama,” Harrison’s voice was a mere whisper but she somehow heard him above her father’s chanting, like the words would make it to her no matter where in the world they were said.
-He was a murderer.
+Marcy, I think he killed Mama,” Harrison’s voice was a mere whisper but she somehow heard him above her father’s strange chant.
+She knew it was the truth as soon as her brother uttered it; Daddy was a murderer.

-'It’s the Wanderer.
-Marcy, run away,' Harrison wished to say aloud.
+"It’s the Wanderer.
+Marcy, run away," Harrison said.
 In response, the face that looked at him scowled.

 "I am Raguel.
 An angel of vengeance.
 This man is guilty in the eyes of the Holy.
 Did you truly believe that delivering your wife to an early death would be a fair exchange for your past sins?"
 Raguel asked Bruce.
 Then addressing Harrison, "And if you can see me now, this is your chance to amend your ways.
 Change paths or your sins will only multiply the longer you live."